 Stop the bleeding

-It's the first thing they tell you to do in the event of a life-threatening injury, and the same rule holds true when your financial survival is on the line.
-If you've got so much cash flowing out to creditors that you can't meet your basic needs with what's left and the possibility of bankruptcy is looming, step one toward recovery is to stop adding to that debt.
+If you have so much cash flowing out to creditors that you can’t meet your basic needs with what’s left, step one toward recovery is to stop adding to that debt.

 For some people, the quickest way to curb spending is to become a cash-only consumer, says Scott Stratton, president of Good Life Wealth Management in Dallas.

-"It can be shocking, but it's very effective," Stratton says.
-"If you give yourself $200 a week to spend on all your groceries and gas, then if you use that up in four days, you'll just have to cope for a couple of days."
+“If you give yourself $200 a week to spend on all your groceries and gas, then if you use that up in four days, you’ll just have to cope for a couple of days,” Stratton says.

 If your credit score is in good shape, a balance transfer to a lower interest rate credit card might be worth considering, Stratton says.
 But if your credit history has you on shaky ground, you might want to look into a debt consolidation loan or negotiating a payoff plan with your credit card issuers.

 Imagine your debt-free life

-If you're feeling like the guy in that old TV ad who's lamenting, "I'm in debt up to my eyeballs," it may be hard to see a solution and even harder to move past your anxiety to implement it.
+If you’re in serious debt, it may be hard to see a solution and even harder to move past your anxiety to implement it.